toahirhussain/Supply-Chain-Performance-SLA-Analytics/README.md

   - On-time vs late shipment flags
 - Built clean fact and dimension tables using CREATE OR REPLACE TABLE
 > All transformations were performed in BigQuery to simulate a cloud-based analytics workflow.

+## 📊 SLA Performance Logic
+> SLA performance was calculated by comparing actual shipping time against defined SLA shipping targets.
+Shipments delivered within the SLA threshold were marked as on-time, while others were classified as late.
+Additional metrics such as late shipment count and average late days were created to quantify SLA breaches and severity.